layumi/CISC3021-Multimedia-Forensics-and-Security/Lab9-DataAug/README.md

 https://github.com/aleju/imgaug

 ## 5. Thinking.
 **Why most data augmentation will compromise the performance?
-Do you still remember the bar chart in steganalysis.**
+Do you still remember the bar chart in steganalysis.
+Please always check the data distribution after any data augmentation.**